Then by chance life got started. This gave the material universe a limited sort of meaning: survival and reproduction.

 If we start with materialist, atheist assumptions then artificial intelligence seems to be almost inevitable as long as the human race does not destroy itself first.
 I say almost because there is a tiny chance that a natural disaster could destroy us first.
 But given enough time our technology should be able to do by design anything that chance and natural selection were able to do.
 It might take a long time as we humans measure time, but it would not take much time compared to the billions of years that it took for us to evolve.

 Our technology could inevitably not only achieve what evolution achieved but far more.
 After all we are not the smartest minds possible, we are rather something close to the dumbest minds that could develop agriculture and civilization.
-Through evolution more and more intelligent minds evolved until minds that could create civilization evolved and then we did.
+Through evolution more and more intelligent minds evolved until minds that could create civilization evolved.
+That was us and then we did create a civilzation.

 Of course it is not quite that simple.
 Evolution could have produced whale minds far more intelligent than ours but they might fail to produce civilization because they did not have hands that could use tools.
 Furthermore, we probably had the intelligence necessary to produce agriculture and civilization sometime during the last glacial advance, but were unable to do so because the weather was too cold and unstable.
 But these are small quibbles that have little to do with the issue at hand.